goschtl/zope/bluebream/website/docs/v1.0/faq.rst

   >>> IPerson.validateInvariants(jill)
   Traceback (most recent call last):
   ...
-  Exception: At least one contact info is rquired
+  Exception: At least one contact info is required

 How do I get the parent of location?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~